 Unlocking Historical Engagement Data

-Key Takeaway: While you can’t see the direct “like list” on another user’s post, you can use third-party analytics to see which types of users are liking content on certain topics.
-This is a powerful proxy for understanding audience interests and identifying potential leads.
+While you cannot see the individual like list on another user’s post, you can use third-party analytics to see which accounts consistently engage around certain topics.
+That aggregate signal is a useful proxy for identifying potential leads.

 From Data Points to Strategic Action